Yemen's defence minister escapes al Qaeda assassination bid - security source

 The source said Muhammad Nasir Ahmad and a number of senior security officials were attacked by gunmen while travelling in their vehicles in the province of Shabwa.

-"They opened fire on the convoy, but no one was killed or wounded, the minister is safe," said the source.
+"They opened fire on the convey, but no one was killed or wounded, the minister is safe," said the source.
 No immediate claim was made for the attack.

-In a separate incident, four Yemeni soldiers were killed and three wounded in an ambush by suspected al Qaeda fighters in the central Yemeni province of al-Bayda, local tribal sources told Reuters.
+In a separate incident on Friday, four Yemeni soldiers were killed and three wounded in an ambush by suspected al Qaeda fighters in the central Yemeni province of al-Bayda, local tribal sources told Reuters.

-Al Qaeda holds the defence minister responsible for a military campaign that has driven it from its strongholds in southern Yemen, an area that Washington considers one of the main battlefields in its global campaign against Islamist militants.
+Al Qaeda blames the defence minister for leading a campaign that drove it from strongholds in southern Yemen, an area that Washington considers one of the main battlefields in its global campaign against Islamist militants.

-The minister had survived at least five assassination attempts since December 2011, when a new government was formed after a power transfer deal under which veteran president Ali Abdullah Saleh stepped down.
+The defence minister had faced at least five assassination attempts since December 2011, when Yemen's new government was formed after a power transfer deal under which long-ruling president Ali Abdullah Saleh stepped down.

-The soldiers were killed as the army was shelling areas where it believed al Qaeda militants were sheltering, the tribal sources said.
-The Interior Ministry said al Qaeda militants had been fleeing to the provinces of Maarib and al-Bayda after being driven out of their strongholds in Abyan and Shabwa.

-The government's offensive in the south is its most concerted campaign against al Qaeda in the Arabian Peninsula (AQAP) in nearly two years.
-The group has been blamed for deadly attacks against security forces, foreigners and oil and gas facilities.
-In the capital Sanaa, 11 soldiers were wounded when an explosive device was set off in a neighbourhood east of the capital.

 (Reporting by Mohamed Ghobari; Editing by Amena Bakr and John Stonestreet)